Article

 Ahmed Raza

-ADHD is more common in men than women.
-Women with ADHD are more likely to initially have inattention signs and symptoms.
-Those with ADHD often have some other conditions, such as anxiety disorder, learning disabilities, depression, conduct disorder, and substance abuse.
-An estimated 2.5% of adults and 8.4% of children are suffering from ADHD2.
-Normally it is first diagnosed in school-going children when they disrupt the classroom or struggle while doing their schoolwork.
+ADHD is more commonly diagnosed in males than females.
+Females with ADHD are more likely to initially exhibit signs and symptoms of inattention rather than hyperactivity or impulsivity.
+Many individuals with ADHD also experience comorbid conditions such as anxiety disorders, learning disabilities, depression, conduct disorders, and substance use disorders.
+It is estimated that ADHD affects approximately 2.5% of adults and 8.4% of children.
+Typically, it is first identified in school-aged children when they disrupt the classroom environment or struggle academically.
+2

 Causes of ADHD

-Scientists are studying the risk factors for ADHD in order to find better ways to improve the health of people with ADHD or reduce the chances of people having ADHD.
-The causes and risk factors for ADHD are still unknown, but current studies show that it is mostly inherited.
+Scientists are actively researching the risk factors for ADHD to find better ways to improve the health of individuals with ADHD and reduce the likelihood of developing the condition.
+While the exact causes and risk factors for ADHD remain unknown, current studies suggest that the condition is largely hereditary.

-Recent research links genetic factors with ADHD1.
-However, the experts have not yet identified the specific cause2.
-It is revealed that 75% of children with ADHD have a relative who has ADHD too.
+Recent research indicates a strong genetic component to ADHD, though specific causes have not yet been pinpointed.
+Studies reveal that about 75% of children with ADHD have a relative who also has the condition.

 In addition to genetics, scientists are studying more possible causes and risk factors for ADHD, such as:

-Research and studies don’t support the commonly held views that ADHD is caused by too much screen time, eating too much sugar, bad parenting, or social and environmental factors such as family chaos or poverty.
-But decreasing some of these same factors may assist with managing some symptoms of ADHD.
-However, the evidence does not hold much strength that they are the main factors of ADHD.
+Research and studies do not support the commonly held beliefs that ADHD is caused by too much screen time, excessive sugar consumption, poor parenting, or social and environmental factors such as family chaos or poverty.
+However, addressing some of these factors may help manage certain symptoms of ADHD.
+Nonetheless, the evidence does not strongly support these as primary causes of ADHD.

 Diagnosis

-In order to diagnose ADHD, doctors ask about a child’s behavior, health, and activities from their parents and teachers.
-The diagnosis process also includes having a medical examination, such as vision and hearing tests, to screen out other problems having similar symptoms as ADHD.
-The process of diagnosing ADHD normally includes a checklist for rating ADHD symptoms and recording a history of the child from parents, teachers, and the child as well.
+To diagnose ADHD, doctors gather information about a child’s behavior, health, and activities from parents and teachers.
+The diagnostic process also includes a medical examination, such as vision and hearing tests, to rule out other conditions with similar symptoms.
+Typically, the process involves using standardized checklists to rate ADHD symptoms and collecting a comprehensive history from parents, teachers, and the child.

-After getting all the required information, doctors diagnose ADHD, if:
+After gathering all the necessary information, doctors diagnose ADHD if:

 Signs and Symptoms